PickyBinders/tea/README.md

 ## Sequence Conversion with TEA

 The `tea_convert` command takes protein sequences from a FASTA file and generates new tea-FASTA.
 It supports confidence-based sequence output where low-confidence positions are displayed in lowercase, and has options for saving logits and entropy.
-If `--save_avg_entropy` is set, the FASTA identifiers will contain the average entropy of the sequence in the format `<key>|avg_entropy=<avg_entropy>`.
+If `--save_avg_entropy` is set, the FASTA identifiers will contain the average entropy of the sequence in the format `<key>|H=<avg_entropy>`.

 ```bash
 usage: tea_convert [-h] -f FASTA_FILE -o OUTPUT_FILE [-s] [-e] [-r] [-l] [-t ENTROPY_THRESHOLD]